UMWEDU/umw-admissions-sync/_pages/firstyear-scholarship-acceptance.md

 5. Should the recipient be placed on social or administrative probation, or be found guilty of an Honor Code violation, the scholarship will be withdrawn, and charges to the student shall be adjusted according to the University’s refund policy.

 6. An adjustment to the amount of the scholarship will be made according to the University’s refund policy should the recipient withdraw during the academic year.

-7. Students with approved reduced loads from the Office of Disability Resources will have their award automatically adjusted should they fall below full-time status.

 [gravityform id="4" name="Scholarship Acceptance Certificate" description="false"]